-Sometimes they were eaten by predators.
-Animals like raccoons, bobcats, coyotes, or even dogs would come for the eggs.
+Sometimes animals like raccoons or even dogs would come for the eggs.
 It was the cycle of life.
 Every animal has to eat.
 Winnie just wished they would eat something else.

 Even though there are many obstacles, Winnie keeps trying.
 This is the summer that the eggs are going to hatch!